MitulMistry/rails-storyplan/README.md

 # rails-storyplan
 Rails project - story planner

+Run rake db:seed to populate the database

+---
 This README would normally document whatever steps are necessary to get the application up and running.